Frequently Asked Questions

 Question: Can the drainpipe be run underground?

-Answer: Yes, as long as the tile is not the perforated variety.
-Drainage exit points must be far enough away from the house as to prevent water seepage into the basement.
-City by-laws prohibit drain tile drainage onto city streets and sidewalks.
-Keep in mind that in winter months, any below grade water drainage may be ineffective.
+Answer: Yes, as long as non-perforated tile is used.
+Drainage exit points must be positioned far enough from the house to prevent water from seeping into the basement.
+City by-laws prohibit directing drain tile runoff onto streets or sidewalks.
+Additionally, during winter months, below-grade drainage may become ineffective due to freezing conditions.

 Truman - Live better.
 Live Truman.